XACCNUS/Job-Scheduler/README.md

 ### Feedback

-If you need help (for example,install software, hardware problem), you can submit issue in [here](https://github.com/XACCNUS/Cluster/issues/new)
+If you need helps (for example: software installation), you can submit issue in [here](https://github.com/XACCNUS/Cluster/issues/new).

 Please join our Telegram Group for emergency help: [XACC@NUS Forum](https://github.com/XACCNUS/Cluster/issues/new).